Alert

 Usage guidelines

-2. Multiple alerts - There should not be multiple alerts on a single page.
+- There are multiple alerts on a single page.
 E.g A notification alert and a error/warning alert.
 Use the one that is most important to the user.

 Usability guidelines